yogendra-joshi/Calculator/README.md

 # Features

-User-friendly design.
-Basic arithmetic operations: addition, subtraction, multiplication, and division.
+- Basic arithmetic operations: addition, subtraction, multiplication, and division.
-Clear button to reset the calculator.
+- Clear button to reset the calculator.
-Keyboard support for numeric input and basic operations.
+- Keyboard support for numeric input and basic operations.
-Designed with SCSS for easy customization and styling.
+- Designed with SCSS for easy customization and styling.

 # Demo